About managed investment schemes and the proposed regimes for corporate collective investment vehicles and the Asia Region Funds Passport.

-- people are brought together to contribute money to get an interest in the scheme ('interests' in a scheme are a type of 'financial product' and are regulated by the Corporations Act 2001 (Corporations Act))
+- multiple investors contribute money or money's worth and get an interest in the scheme ('interests' in a scheme are a type of 'financial product' and are regulated by the Corporations Act 2001 (Corporations Act))

-- money is pooled together with other investors (often many hundreds or thousands of investors) or used in a common enterprise
+- money from the different investors is pooled together (often many hundreds or thousands of investors) or used in a common enterprise

-- a 'responsible entity' operates the scheme.
-Investors do not have day to day control over the operation of the scheme.
+- a 'responsible entity' (also referred to as a 'fund manager') operates the scheme.
+Investors do not have day-to-day control over the operation of the scheme.

 Managed investment schemes cover a wide variety of investments.
-Some of the popular managed investment schemes that may be offered include:
+Some examples of managed investment schemes include:

 - cash management trusts